 ‘I think what’s great that’s happening with our band is that it shows there is a hunger and a thirst for people to enjoy this music that might not otherwise come across it.
 If you put this music in front of people, ‘wow this is great and I’m surprised that I really enjoy it’ and I think that’s a beautiful thing.’

-I feel that sometimes the music that we play can become very serious and a bit dark whereas there’s some sort of levity in what we’re doing, not to say there’s not other bands out there doing it very well too because there are; maybe it’s just our name!
+I feel that sometimes the kind of music that we play can be very serious and a bit dark whereas there’s some sort of levity in what we’re doing.
+That’s not to say there’s not other bands out there doing it very well too because there are; maybe it’s just our name!
 I think there’s something about the sonics of what we do as well, we’re in the thick of it but I don’t experience it as something abrasive or dark and I think that’s possibly opening our doors to a wider audience who feel like they can enjoy it as well.
-I said earlier on in an interview that quite often music like ours gets cornered and tucked away in specialist shows or journalism which is great but I think what’s great that’s happening with our band is that it shows there is a hunger and a thirst for people to enjoy this music that might not otherwise come across it.
-If you put this music in front of people, ‘wow this is great and I’m surprised that I really enjoy it’ and I think that’s a beautiful thing.
+I said earlier on in an interview that quite often music like ours gets cornered and tucked away in specialist shows or journalism which is great but I think what’s great that’s happening with our band is showing there’s a hunger and thirst for it.
+People are enjoying our music that might not otherwise come across it.
+It goes to show. if you put this music in front of some people they might think ‘wow this is great and I’m surprised that I really enjoy it’ and I think that’s a beautiful thing.

 We’re led to believe that your album King Of Cowards covering some of the 7 deadly sins, but the album has 6 tracks and 8 small images encircling a large circle image on the album, can you talk to us about the album and it’s concepts?